Microsoft/vscode-tips-and-tricks/README.md

 ### Customize your keyboard shortcuts

-Open the **Command Palette** and type "keyboard shortcuts."
+Open the **Command Palette** and type "keyboard shortcuts".
 You can now add your own keybindings in the file on the right.

 ![customize keyboard shortcuts](/media/KeyboardShortcuts.gif)